Applications for 2026 have closed.

 This is more than a programme.
 It’s a community.
 It’s the beginning of a discipline.

-If you’re ready to do the work and make AI safer for everyone: Apply.
+Ready to do the work and make AI safer for everyone?

 FAQs